 - Overreact to the problem (depends on if you know the person like the drama of overreacting though)

 - Most importantly, do not make them feel like they are the problem or make it look like the lack of effort is the problem.

-I have to emphasize on knowing your audience, there are people who are quite independent and like to vent and there are people who only come to you for advice. if you have the advice syndrome you risk pushing away independent people.
-The safer route is to realize that when someone tells you about a problem it is most probably because they want a shoulder to lean on.
-Which means that if they ask you about a problem then they have given you the go ahead to give your opinion about the problem.
+I have to emphasize on knowing your audience, there are people who are quite independent and like to vent and there are people who only come to you for advice.
+If you have the advice syndrome you risk pushing away independent people.
+The safer route is to realize that when someone tells you about a problem it is possible they just want a shoulder to lean on.
+Subsequently, if they ask you about a problem then they have given you the go-ahead to give your opinion about the problem.